Claud Eustace Teal: Film

 When The Saint was first adapted for cinema by RKO Radio Pictures, five of the eight films in the RKO series were set in the United States.
-As a result, the character of Teal was usually replaced by Inspector Farnack, a New York detective of similar disposition who had been introduced in the novel The Saint in New York.
+As a result, the character of Teal was usually replaced by Inspector Fernack, a New York detective of similar disposition who had been introduced in the novel The Saint in New York.
 Teal made his first RKO appearance in 1939's The Saint in London played by Gordon McLeod, and McLeod reprised the role in The Saint's Vacation (1941) and The Saint Meets the Tiger (1943).
 The Saint Meets the Tiger was based upon the aforementioned Meet – The Tiger!, only this time Teal replaces the character of Detective Carn.

 In 1953 British Hammer Film Productions made The Saint's Return, which wasn't based on any of Charteris' stories.
 This film featured Charles Victor as Teal.

 The most recent appearance of the character has been in the 1997 film version of The Saint, played by Alun Armstrong.
 Besides Templar, Teal is the only character from the original canon to appear in this loosely based film.